 Study 209 was a randomized, placebo- and active-controlled, double-blind, Phase 2b clinical study in patients undergoing primary unilateral TKA to evaluate the analgesic efficacy, safety and pharmacokinetics of locally administered HTX-011 into the surgical site.
-Following a dose-escalation phase, 222 patients were randomized to receive: (1) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 alone); (2) HTX-011 400 mg administered via instillation into the surgical site with a low dose of ropivacaine injected into the posterior capsule (HTX-011 combination); (3) bupivacaine 125 mg administered via multiple injections into the surgical site; and (4) placebo.
+Following a dose-escalation phase, 222 patients were randomized to receive: (1) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 alone); (2) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 alone); (2) HTX-011 400 mg administered via instillation into the surgical site with a low dose of ropivacaine injected into the posterior capsule (HTX-011 combination); (3) bupivacaine 125 mg administered via multiple injections into the surgical site; and (4) placebo.
 Ropivacaine and bupivacaine are generically available standard-of-care local anesthetics used in postoperative pain management.
 This study included a pre-specified hierarchical testing strategy for the primary and key secondary endpoints for the HTX-011 400 mg treatment groups.
-The primary endpoint was pain intensity as measured by the AUC from 0 to 72 hours post-surgery ("AUC 0-48") for HTX-011 compared to placebo.
+The primary endpoint was pain intensity as measured by the AUC from 0 to 48 hours post-surgery ("AUC 0-48") for HTX-011 compared to placebo.
+The key secondary endpoint was pain intensity as measured by the AUC from 0 to 72 hours post-surgery ("AUC 0-72") for HTX-011 compared to placebo.
 The primary and key secondary endpoints were achieved:

 - The HTX-011 combination and HTX-011 alone resulted in reductions of 23% and 19%, respectively, in pain intensity measured at rest through 48 hours when compared to placebo (p<0.0001 and p=0.0002, respectively).
 These pain reductions from HTX-011 were approximately double that of bupivacaine, which resulted in a reduction of 11%.
 The HTX-011 combination reduction was significantly better than that of bupivacaine (p=0.0212). - The HTX-011 combination and HTX-011 alone resulted in reductions of 22% and 19%, respectively, in pain intensity measured at rest through 72 hours when compared to placebo (p<0.0001 and p=0.0004, respectively).
 These pain reductions from HTX-011 were also approximately double that of bupivacaine, which resulted in a reduction of 11%.
-The HTX-011 combination reduction was significantly better than that of bupivacaine through 72 hours (p=0.0325).

-- With the more conservative assessment of pain with activity, the HTX-011 combination and HTX-011 alone resulted in reductions of 16% and 12%, respectively, in pain intensity measured with activity through 48 hours when compared to placebo (p<0.0001 and p=0.0017, respectively).
+The HTX-011 combination reduction was significantly better than that of bupivacaine through 72 hours (p=0.0325). - With the more conservative assessment of pain with activity, the HTX-011 combination and HTX-011 alone resulted in reductions of 16% and 12%, respectively, in pain intensity measured with activity through 48 hours when compared to placebo (p<0.0001 and p=0.0017, respectively).
 These pain reductions from HTX-011 were significantly better than that of bupivacaine, which resulted in a reduction of 4% (p=0.0012 and p=0.0366, respectively).
 Both the HTX-011 combination and HTX-011 alone maintained control of pain with activity through 72 hours with a 15% (p=0.0002) and 11% (p=0.0058) reduction compared to placebo, respectively. - The HTX-011 combination significantly reduced opioid use through 48 and 72 hours compared to placebo (p=0.0091 and p=0.0253, respectively).